-My minor operating theatre lists for private patients are held in the Out-Patient Department of the Shelburne Hospital on Wednesdays, Saturdays and Thursdays at The Chiltern Hospital.
+My minor operating theatre lists for private patients are held in the Out-Patient Department of the Amersham Hospital on Saturdays and Tuesdays and Thursdays at The Chiltern Hospital.
 I have particular expertise in dermatological surgery.
 To book an appointment, please contact my Secretary on 01494 866600.
 The final decision as to the most appropriate type and place for surgery will be made at the time of consultation.
 If you have a holiday or other important commitments please check with Dr Ali whether you should postpone surgery until your return.

 You may eat and drink normally prior to your visit.
 We advise you not to fly post-surgery.
 A minor operation takes between fifteen to sixty minutes and you should normally be able to go home directly after the procedure has been completed.
 If you feel at all nervous, it is a good idea to bring a friend or relative for moral support.
 All young people under the age of 16 must be accompanied by a parent or guardian.
 Our expert nursing team will be able to offer advice and information pre and post operatively.